GreenswayAB/BIRDS/README.md

 ### How to install `BIRDS`

-This package is still not published in CRAN.
-Therefore the easiest option to install it is directly from GitHub using the package `remotes`.
+This package is now published on CRAN.
+Therefore the easiest option to install it is `install.packages('BIRDS')`.
+Else, you can install the development version directly from GitHub using the package `remotes`.

-Install `remotes` if you do not already have installed it (`install.packages('remotes')`):
+Install `remotes` if you have not already installed it (`install.packages('remotes')`):

 ```r
 remotes::install_github('Greensway/BIRDS')